alxhub/angular/packages/compiler-cli/src/ngtsc/imports/README.md

 Note that the `bestGuessOwningModule` only gives the module specifier for the import, not the symbol name.
 The user may have renamed the class as part of re-exporting it from an entrypoint, so the `AbsoluteModuleStrategy` searches the exports of the target module and finds the symbol name by which the class is re-exported, if it exists.

+### `RelativeImportStrategy`

+This `ReferenceEmitStrategy` is used to import referenced classes that come from outside the current project (outside of any `rootDir` or `rootDirs`).
+This can happen when a big compilation is split up into multiple independent builds.

 ### `FileToModuleStrategy`

 This `ReferenceEmitStrategy` uses a `FileToModuleHost` to implement the major import mode #2 described at the beginning of this document.